CUQI-DTU/CUQIpy/README.md

  This software package is part of the [CUQI project](https://www.compute.dtu.dk/english/cuqi) funded by [the Villum Foundation.](https://veluxfoundations.dk/en/forskning/teknisk-og-naturvidenskabelig-forskning)

 ## Quick Example - UQ in 5 steps
-A two dimensional deconvolution example
+Image deconvolution with uncertainty quantification
 ```python
 # Imports
 import numpy as np